-Another fun option is ABC’s of Yoga for Kids, which features a different pose for each letter of the alphabet and rhythmic rhyming prose.
+Another fun option is ABC’s of Yoga, which features a different pose for each letter of the alphabet and rhythmic rhyming prose.
 You are a Lion!
 And Other Fun Yoga Poses engages kids in their love of animals by featuring poses that mimic their favorites.

 2. Web resources